Icosahunter/nailclipper/README.md

 ## ThumbnailManager options:

-`appname`: The name of your application.
-Used with `cache_dir=CacheDir.AUTO`.

-`appauthor`: The author of your application.
-Used with `cache_dir=CacheDir.AUTO`.

 `cache_dir`: Can be one of the special CacheDir options or a string or pathlike object.
 This is the directory where thumbnails will be stored.
 - `CacheDir.FREEDESKTOP`: The thumbnail directory as specified by the Freedesktop Thumbnail Specification.
 - `CacheDir.TEMP`: Uses a temporary directory that is deleted when the thumbnail manager is deleted.
-- `CacheDir.AUTO`: If the appname and appauthor options are set, this puts the thumbnails is the correct cache directory for your application.
-Otherwise this is the same as CacheDir.TEMP.
+- `CacheDir.AUTO`: This is the default.
+Currently this is just './cache/thumbnails', in the future it may do something smarter.

 `refresh_policy`: Specifies when thumbnails should be updated.
 - `RefreshPolicy.FREEDESKTOP`: The Freedesktop Thumbnail Specification thumbnail update algorithm.
 This uses the file size and last modified time of the file to determine when it needs to be updated.